Dean Corll: Participation of Elmer Wayne Henley

 One month later, on March 24, 1972, Henley, Brooks, and Corll encountered an 18-year-old acquaintance of Henley's named Frank Aguirre leaving a restaurant on Yale Street, where the youth worked.
 Henley called Aguirre over to Corll's van and invited the youth to drink beer and smoke marijuana with the trio at Corll's apartment.
 Aguirre agreed and followed the trio to Corll's home in his Rambler.
 Inside Corll's house, Aguirre smoked marijuana with the trio before picking up a pair of handcuffs Corll had left on his table.
 In response, Corll pounced on Aguirre, pushed him onto the table, and cuffed his hands behind his back.

 Henley later claimed that he had not known of Corll's true intentions towards Aguirre when he had persuaded his friend to accompany him to Corll's home.
 In a 2010 interview, he claimed to have attempted to persuade Corll not to assault and kill Aguirre once Corll and Brooks had bound and gagged the youth.
 However, Corll refused, informing Henley that he had raped, tortured, and killed the previous victim he had assisted in abducting, and that he intended to do the same with Aguirre.
 Henley subsequently assisted Corll and Brooks in Aguirre's burial at High Island Beach.

-Despite the revelations that Corll was, in reality, killing the boys he and Brooks had assisted in abducting, Henley nonetheless became an active participant in the abductions and murders.
-One month later, on April 20, he assisted Corll and Brooks in the abduction of another youth, a 17-year-old named Mark Scott.
-Scott—who was well known to both Henley and Brooks—was grabbed by force and fought furiously against attempts by Corll to restrain him, even attempting to stab his attackers with a knife.
+Despite the revelations that Corll was, in reality, killing the boys that he and Brooks had assisted in abducting, Henley nonetheless became an active participant in the abductions and murders.
+One month later, on April 20, he assisted Corll and Brooks in the abduction of another youth, 17-year-old Mark Scott.
+Scott—who was well known to Corll, Henley and Brooks—was specifically chosen by Corll to be his next victim as, according to Henley, he had recently "cheated [Corll] on a deal" relating to stolen property.
+He was grabbed by force and fought furiously against attempts by Corll to restrain him, even attempting to stab Corll with a knife after several hours of abuse and torture including burning with incense cones.
 However, Scott saw Henley pointing a pistol toward him and according to Brooks, Scott "just gave up."
-Scott was tied to the torture board and suffered the same fate as Aguirre: rape, torture, strangulation, and burial at High Island Beach.
+All three then alternately shot Scott with a pellet gun before Corll again raped him.
+Scott ultimately suffered the same fate as Aguirre: rape, torture, strangulation, and burial at High Island Beach.